“A lot of men aren’t interested in relationships because it’s not what we talk about with other men.”

 They’ve stopped having sex, their relationships full of fighting and the love has somehow vanished.
 Typically after some women feel like they’ve gotten a man where they want him, they change.
 Women changing becomes ingrained in the back of a lot of men’s minds.
 The fear is, you’ll change from being the woman that he fell in love with, to a woman he can’t stand being around.

-The hesitating that you are experiencing might be him observing you overtime to make sure you won’t change up once he commits.
+The hesitating that you are experiencing might be him observing you over time to make sure you won’t change up once he commits.
 So the best thing to do is be genuine and consistent over time.
 You can only fake a persona for so long before the true person comes out.
 I understand that pregnancy, stress, and other things can bring on psychological changes, but these things should be communicated as they happen.
-The person you presented shouldn’t drastically change all of a sudden, but if it does, can you fault him for feeling mislead?
+The person you presented shouldn’t drastically change all of a sudden, but if it does, can you fault him for feeling misled?

 3. He Doesn’t Want to Settle Down